docker/docs/datacenter/ucp/3.0/guides/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 >
 > When you run `windows-script`, the Docker service is unavailable temporarily.

-The Windows node is ready to join the swarm.
+The Windows node is ready to join the cluster.
 Run the setup script on each instance of Windows Server that will be a worker node.

 ### Compatibility with daemon.json